 The LightwaveRF focusses on 3 main areas Lighting, Power and Heating, and then you will obviously need a control unit.
-LightwaveRF were kind enough to provide a couple solutions from each section plus a control unit so we can test their system.
+LightwaveRF was kind enough to provide a couple solutions from each section plus a control unit so we can test their system.

-The control unit, called the LightwaveRF Link is the brains of the operation and is essential to any Lightwave setup you maybe considering.
-Luckily it is quite cheap at just £65.50 on Amazon, in comparison the SmartThings hub is £100 and the Z Wave Home Center Lite by Fibaro is £225.
+The control unit, called the LightwaveRF Link is the brains of the operation and is essential to any Lightwave setup you may be considering.
+Luckily it is quite cheap at just £65.50 on Amazon, in comparison, the SmartThings hub is £100 and the Z Wave Home Center Lite by Fibaro is £225.

 The Link attaches to any standard wireless router with broadband access and allows you instant control of your lighting, electrical and heating devices anywhere in the world that you have an internet signal!